cduarte3/chapterchat/README.md

 # What is ChapterChat?

-ChapterChat is your digital sanctuary for beloved reads.
+ChapterChat is your digital collection for beloved reads.
 This creative platform empowers you to effortlessly curate a personalized virtual bookshelf, a testament to your literary journey.
 Simply record the details of each book you've read – **Title, Author, Description, Rating** (out of 5 stars), and a **Cover Image**.
 As your collection grows, ChapterChat becomes more than just a list; it transforms into a living archive of your literary passions, a space to revisit past favorites, or remember what you didn't enjoy about a certain title.
 Explore the magic of reading now with ChapterChat.

 ![image](https://github.com/user-attachments/assets/130f701b-9699-4e8b-aab8-0934f900f818)